MSLNZ/ls-fringeapp/README.md

     [ ] investigate 0.4e-3 relative difference in fringe fraction between this version and 2016 runs the uncertainty for finrge fraction is 2 * 2.3 nm/633 nm = 0.0073 whics is much larger
          than 0.0004
-    [ ] use xml file for wavelengths
+    [A] use xml file for wavelengths

     TODO features

     [ ]  able to process red images without green images.
-Issue #1
+Issue #1 [ ]  use separate temperatures for air and gauge block Issue #2

     TODO bugs
     [ ] redo is not working?